akoushik2k/project-team-6/README.md

 ### Testing

-We use Python’s `unittest` and `coverage` to ensure at least 90% statement coverage for the `analysis/` modules.
+We use Python’s `pytest` and `coverage` to ensure at least 90% statement coverage for the `analysis/` modules.

 1. Install Coverage